robertheeter/ticker/README.md

 5. Navigate to the Settings > Basic Information page in the new app.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_4.png) and [this other screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_5.png).
 Copy and save the `Client ID`, `Client Secret`, and `Redirect URI`.
 Never share or publish this information publicly.
 6. Open the **spotify_setup.py** script and add the `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REDIRECT_URI` parameters from the new app.
 7. Ensure the computer is connected to the internet, and run the modified **spotify_setup.py** script (i.e., with Visual Studio Code) in a terminal.
 This should open a webpage on the computer's default browser for Spotify user authorization for the new app to access a particular user's Spotify data.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_6.png).
 This process follows the OAuth 2.0 authorization framework.
 8. The user should log in to their Spotify account and agree to the permissions.
 This will redirect the user to a blank page with a URL under the `SPOTIFY_REDIRECT_URI`.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_7.png).
-Copy the entire URL from the browser page and save it to be pasted into the PocketBeagle terminal when first running the TICKER application. **Do NOT paste the URL into the local computer terminal.
+Copy the entire URL from the browser page and save it to be pasted into the PocketBeagle Cloud9 terminal when first running the TICKER application. **Do NOT paste the URL into the local computer terminal.
 This URL contains the access token required to run Spotipy for the SpotifyWidget and should NEVER be shared or published publicly.**
+9. In the **ticker.py** script in Cloud9, add the `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REDIRECT_URI` parameters from the new app where the SpotifyWidget is instantiated.
+Run the TICKER application as described above using the Cloud9 terminal.
-9. Paste the access token URL from **spotify_setup.py** when prompted in the Cloud9 terminal when first running the TICKER application.
+10. Paste the access token URL from **spotify_setup.py** when prompted in the Cloud9 terminal when first running the TICKER application.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_8.png).
 This URL can only be used once; a new URL must be regenerated using spotify_setup.py if needed.
 If the URL is pasted into the terminal, the access token will be saved in a `.cache` file in the current directory so the user does not need to repeatedly provide a new access token.
-10. A user can rescind authorization for TICKER to access their data from their Spotify account settings page.
+11. A user can rescind authorization for TICKER to access their data from their Spotify account settings page.

-TODO: Add more here.

 ## **Acknowledgements**
 - ["64x32 LED Matrix Programming" article by Big Mess 'o Wires](https://www.bigmessowires.com/2018/05/24/64-x-32-led-matrix-programming/)